MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/iberoamerica/ltm-chl-vend-e-invoice.md

 ## Configure the Electronic invoicing feature
 ### Import channel

-To enable an inbound flow, a **feature setup** of the **Import channel** type nedds to be created for the **Chilean electronic invoice (CL) "E-Invoicing for Chile: ISV last-mile connector with Edicom"** globalization feature as follows:
+To enable an inbound flow, a **feature setup** of the **Import channel** type needs to be created for the **Chilean electronic invoice (CL) "E-Invoicing for Chile: ISV last-mile connector with Edicom"** globalization feature as follows:
 1. Switch to the **Setups** tab of the derived feature.
 1. Click **Add** and opt for **Custom setup**.
 1. Specify **Name** and **Description** of the feature setup.